 Why Do Real Estate Brokers Continue to Discriminate?
 Evidence from the 2000 Housing Discrimination Study

-This study examines racial and ethnic discrimination in discrete choices by real estate brokers using national audit data from the 2000 Housing Discrimination Study.
-It uses a fixed-effects logit model to estimate the probability that discrimination occurs and to study the causes of discrimination.
-The data make it possible to control for auditors' actual demographic and socioeconomic characteristics and characteristics assigned for the purposes of the audit.
-The study finds that discrimination remains strong but has declined in both the scope and incidence since 1989.
-The estimations also identify both brokers' prejudice and white customers' prejudice as causes of discrimination.
+This paper studies racial and ethnic discrimination in discrete choices by real estate brokers using national audit data from the 2000 Housing Discrimination Study.
+It uses a fixed effects logit model to estimate the probability that discrimination occurs and to study the causes of discrimination.
+The data set makes it possible to control for auditors’ actual demographic and socioeconomic characteristics, along with the characteristics assigned for the purposes of the audit.
+The study finds that discrimination continues to be strong but also documents a downward trend in both the scope and incidence of discrimination since 1989.
+The estimations also identify both brokers’ prejudice and white customers’ prejudice as causes of discrimination.

 JEL Classification: J71, R31

 Suggested Citation: Suggested Citation